justanotherdot/justanotherdot/site/posts/catching-panics-in-dependencies.md

 ```

 You can run the tests the usual way with `cargo test` which should panic.
 I've
-lobbed a `dbg!` in there of the transformed raw bytes into the String.
+lobbed a `dbg!` in there of the transformed raw bytes into the string.
 When the
 test panics we see:

 ```
 running 1 test